fsavoia/terraform_fargate_blue_green_aws/README.md

 * to-do

 ## Terraform to-do
-* Terraform: IAM policies more restrictive
+* Terraform: IAM policies for Jenkins more restrictive (with specific resources)

 ## How to Deploy